charlestang/HexoPress/README.md

 :star: Star us on GitHub — it motivates us a lot!

 ## II.
 Installation

+### 0. Compatibility

+The client internally uses the API of Hexo version 7.1.1.
+Hexo blog versions above v7.0.0 can be used, while other versions have not been tested.
+Before using, make sure the blog directory has been backed up with `git`.

 ### 1. Mac

 [Download for Apple Silicon: v1.0.0alpha](https://github.com/charlestang/HexoPress/releases/download/v1.0.0-alpha/HexoPress-darwin-arm64-1.0.0-alpha.zip)